Welcome to your adult sibling support group!

 - I agree to keep what we talk about within the group confidential.
 I know that it’s OK to share something general like ‘today we talked about guilt’ and that it’s not OK to share ‘X said he feels guilty about Y because of Z’

-- I understand that if I, or anyone else in the group, discloses an abusive situation affecting them, their disabled brother or sister or other family member then confidentiality will be broken and this needs to be reported by the person themselves or the facilitator (for example, to the policy or the local authority)
+- I understand that if I, or anyone else in the group, discloses an abusive situation affecting them, their disabled brother or sister or other family member then confidentiality will be broken and this needs to be reported by the person themselves or the facilitator (for example, to the police or the local authority)

 - I won’t use the group to advertise anything, for my own research projects or for any kind of financial gain